It’s funny to think one of the most honest movies about a family stars stop-motion foxes.

-Then again, when you know Fantastic Mr. Fox was helmed by none other than Wes Anderson, it’s no surprise that the ins and outs of family have been explored with wit and earnestness.
-His newest movie, The Grand Budapest Hotel, doesn’t have any foxes voiced by George Clooney, but that doesn’t mean Anderson doesn’t strive again for the same nuance underneath the grand theatrics.
+Then again, when you know Fantastic Mr. Fox was helmed by none other than Wes Anderson, it’s no surprise that the ins and outs of family have been explored with such wit and earnestness.
+His newest movie, The Grand Budapest Hotel, doesn’t have any foxes voiced by George Clooney, but that doesn’t mean Anderson doesn’t strive yet again for the same nuance underneath the grand theatrics.

 The magnificence of the acclaimed filmmaker’s eighth feature film comes from both onscreen and off.
 Some critics have called this his most ambitious work to date, covering various time periods, a huge ensemble cast, and heavy themes reinforced by a sharp sense of humor.
-It’s also his bloodiest movie yet, which Anderson finds amusing.
+It’s also his bloodiest movie, which Anderson clearly finds amusing.
 With all the fascists at this party — attended by a stellar cast too long-winded to namecheck — it makes sense there’s more blood drawn in this crime picture than any of his previous movies.

 Set in the fictionalized Republic of Zubrowka, we meet Monsieur Gustave H. (Ralph Fiennes), a hotshot hotel concierge thrown into a manhunt, after he has the death of Madame D (Tilda Swinton) pinned on him, by her criminal son, Dmitri (Adrien Brody).
 With the help of his lobby boy (Tony Revolori) and others, he’s out to prove his innocence.

 Along his journey a handful of Anderson regulars make appearances, but there’s a new face in the Andersonverse at the center of it all: Ralph Fiennes.